kubedb/docs/docs/guides/druid/quickstart/overview/index.md

     - `{Druid-Name}-{username}-cred` - the auth secrets which hold the `username` and `password` for the Druid users.
 Operator generates credentials for `admin` user and creates a secret for authentication.

 ## Connect with Druid Database
 We will use [port forwarding](https://kubernetes.io/docs/tasks/access-application-cluster/port-forward-access-application-cluster/) to connect with our routers of the Druid database.
 Then we will use `curl` to send `HTTP` requests to check cluster health to verify that our Druid database is working well.
+It is also possible to use `External-IP` to access druid nodes if you make `service` type of that node as `LoadBalancer`.

 ### Check the Service Health